Vietnam’s Parliament convenes to confirm new state leaders

 PHOTO: REUTERS

-HANOI - Vietnam’s Parliament convened on April 6 for a new session in which it will confirm top state leaders including the president and prime minister, posts already selected by the ruling Communist Party but not yet announced.
+The appointment came as deputies opened a new session in which they will confirm other top state leaders including the president and prime minister – posts already selected by the ruling Communist Party but not yet announced.

-Vietnam’s 500-seat National Assembly serves mainly to ratify decisions made by the ruling party, although it occasionally amends proposed legislation.
+Vietnam’s 500-seat National Assembly mainly serves to ratify decisions made by the party, although it occasionally amends proposed legislation.

 Its members were elected in March in a vote that saw the Communist Party win nearly 97 per cent of seats.